apache/maven-site/content/markdown/configure.md

 ### `$MAVEN_OPTS` / `%MAVEN_OPTS%`

-The contents of this variable is placed in the `java` command _before_ the class name, and can therefore be used to provide additional arguments to the Java Virtual Machine (JVM) without having to specify them on the command line every time.
+The content of this variable is placed in the `java` command _before_ the class name, and can therefore be used to provide additional arguments to the Java Virtual Machine (JVM) without having to specify them on the command line every time.

-Examples include garbage collector and memory configuration, but _not_ options to Maven itself
+Examples include garbage collector and memory configuration, but _not_ options to Maven itself.

 Use `java -help` and `java -X` to see what is possible in this particular JVM.